sissyliberation/tsh/README.md

-theteaclub
+tsh
 ==========

 Description
 -----------

-This is the website for Texas Secular Humanits at The University of Texas at Austin.
+This is the website for Texas Secular Humanists at The University of Texas at Austin.

 Demo
 -----------------